Your community responsibility

 Don't leave the meeting place to go back inside for any reason.

-Discuss fire safety with anyone visiting your property.
-Outline your escape plan and make sure they understand what to do in an emergency.
+You should also ensure visitors to your home know your 3-Step Escape plan and understand what to do in an emergency.

 Properties (residential, industrial or agricultural) that are next to vegetation, whether it's forest, scrubland, or in a rural setting, are considered to be on the 'urban-rural interface'.